UBC-MDS/programming-in-python-for-data-science/slides/module2_09.md

 ## Column Dropping

-`df.drop()` is used when renaming the column labels is not enough and we simply want to drop one or multiple columns completely.
+`df.drop()` is used when renaming the column labels is not enough and we just don’t want certain columns in the dataframe at all.
 Let’s delete the column `coconut`.

 ``` python
 df.drop(columns='coconut')